tomokoelif/cat_lovers/README.md

 ![Homepage Wireframe](https://github.com/tomokoelif/cat_lovers/blob/main/Cat%20Lovers%20mobile%20Form.png)

-- **User Dashboards** (Patient and Specialist)
-- **Admin Panel**

 Wireframes were designed using [Balsamiq](https://balsamiq.com/), ensuring responsiveness across devices.

 ## Database Schema - Entity Relationship Diagram
-The ERD for HealMate illustrates the relationships between the users, specialists, appointments, and more.
-This is essential to demonstrate the relationships between the different models in the PostgreSQL database.
+Cat Lovers' ERD shows relationships between users, admins, reservations, etc. This is essential to show the relationships between the various models in the PostgreSQL database.

-The ERD also demonstrates the platform's role-based structure.
-Each user is assigned to a specific group (patient, specialist, or admin) that determines their access level.
-PatientProfile and SpecialistProfile models are linked to the User model, and each profile type has specific fields relevant to their role.
-Admins have broader access to manage both specialist vetting and platform data.
+The ERD also shows the role-based structure of the platform.
+Each user is assigned to a specific group (unregistered, registered admins) that determines their level of access.
+Unregistered and registered users models are linked to the user model, and each profile type has specific fields related to its role.
+Administrators have broader access to manage both registered users and platform data.

 ![ERD Illustration](docs/erd/erd-healmate.png)